 - Discard all of the eggplant drippings, drain and wipe out the bowl, and dump the eggplant into the bowl.
 Add the garlic and lemon juice to the eggplant and stir vigorously with a fork until eggplant breaks down.
 Add the tahini to the bowl and stir until it’s incorporated.
 While stirring, slowly drizzle in the olive oil.
 Continue stirring until the mixture is pale and creamy, and use your fork to break up any particularly long strings of eggplant.

-- Stir in the parsley and cumin.
+- Stir in the parsley, salt and cumin.
 Season to taste with more salt (I usually add another ¼ teaspoon) and more lemon juice, if you’d like a more tart flavor.

 - Transfer the baba ganoush to a serving bowl and lightly drizzle olive oil on top.
 Lastly, sprinkle parsley and smoked paprika on top.
 Serve with accompaniments of your choice.
 It’s also great on sandwiches!